Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Get help when you can: Ask a mentor for guidance or colleagues for business assistance.
+- Ask for help whenever possible: Ask a mentor for advice or ask your colleagues for assistance.

 Overcommitting Workload